abumalick/graphile.github.io/src/pages/postgraphile/postgresql-indexes.md

 ---

-It’s important that your queries stay fast for your users, this section outlines some resources to help you optimize you queries with indexes.
+It’s important that your queries stay fast for your users, this section outlines some resources to help you optimize your queries with indexes.

 - Heroku’s [Efficient Use of PostgreSQL Indexes][] outlines how to best use indexes to optimize you queries.
 The entire article is a helpful read, but if nothing else read the last section [Managing and Maintaining Indexes][] for a better understanding of how indexes work.